-Since joining the EU in May 2004 and the Eurozone in 2008, Malta has become an attractive financial services centre which serves as a base for international investors for their activities.
-Malta offers various benefits to companies that are either resident or registered in Malta including a skilled workforce, low operational costs, various tax incentives and a double tax treaty network with over seventy countries.
+Since joining the EU in May 2004 and the Eurozone in 2008, Malta has become an attractive financial services centre that serves as a base for international investors’ activities.
+Malta offers various benefits to companies that are either resident or registered in Malta, including a skilled workforce, low operational costs, multiple tax incentives and a double tax treaty network with over seventy countries.

 Company Tax Rate

-In terms of Maltese income tax legislation, a company is a resident in Malta if it is incorporated in Malta.
-If the company is incorporated outside Malta, it is still resident in Malta, if its effective management and control are exercised in Malta.
+In terms of Maltese income tax legislation, a company is a resident of Malta if it is incorporated in Malta.
+If the company is incorporated outside Malta, it is still resident in Malta if its effective management and control are exercised in Malta.
 Companies are subject to tax in Malta at the standard corporate tax rate of 35%.